 - HIV+ people of all genders age 35+

-- No previous history of treatment of HSIL or anal cancer.
-(Diagnosed but not treated is fine.)
+- No previous history of treatment for anal cancer

 - No intention to father or mother new child